 - SLRs capture the exact composition, the pinpoint-accurate framing, the actual point-of-view, the proper perspective, and the depth-of-field.

-- SLRs come with inferior optics that results in extra-broad lenses, especially in the edges, and much more distorted.
+- SLRs come with inferior optics that result in extra-broad lenses, especially in the edges, and much more distorted.

 3. Optical Performance